 The total number of people evaluated was 6.2 million for the first dose of either mRNA vaccine and 5.7 million for the second dose.

 The authors added a comparison group of unvaccinated patients in a supplemental analysis.

 The researchers examined 23 potential health effects, chosen because they had been included in previous vaccine studies, were of particular concern as an effect of Covid-19, were noted during the Covid-19 clinical trials, or were added after public health officials reported increased cases among vaccinated people.

 Outcomes tracked included neurological disorders such as encephalitis, myelitis, seizures, and Guillain-Barre syndrome; cardiovascular problems such as acute myocardial infarction, stroke, and pulmonary embolism; and Bell’s palsy, appendicitis, anaphylaxis, and multisystem inflammatory syndrome.

 Patient medical records were searched electronically and analysts carried out chart reviews of specific health outcomes to verify the medical problem and to assess whether it started before or after vaccination.

 The study authors highlighted their findings of cases of confirmed myocarditis and pericarditis among young individuals, as that has become an outcome of concern.

-The VSD study identified 34 such cases in patients 12 to 39 years old; 85 percent of them were male and 82 percent hospitalised (for a median of 1 day), and nearly all recovered by the time the chart review took place.
+The VSD study identified 34 cases in patients 12 to 39 years old; 85 percent were male and 82 percent hospitalized (for a median of 1 day), and nearly all recovered by the time the chart review took place.